macanepa/globant/README.md

 Restore a table using an AVRO backup.

 This method requires the `table` and `schema` and `prefix` of the AVRO file (the same used when generating the backup).

+> [!WARNING]
+> This will overwrite the current table with the backup The `id` will be set as primary key.

 Example:
 ``` bash